Hire A Florida Wrongful Death Attorney

 My legal fees are based on a contingency system – in other words, they are calculated as a certain percentage of the amount of compensation that you eventually receive.
 Your fees will not become due until your compensation arrives – and if it never arrives, neither will your legal bill.
 Since I charge no upfront fees, you don’t need a dime to retain my services.

-If your loved one has been killed as a result of the wrongful conduct of another, whether intentional or unintentional, you are going to need the services of Florida wrongful death lawyers to maximize your chances of victory in Florida’s complex civil compensation system.
+If your loved one has passed away as a result of the wrongful conduct of another, whether intentional or unintentional, you are going to need the services of Florida wrongful death lawyers to maximize your chances of victory in Florida’s complex civil compensation system.

 Call Jimmy De La Espriella at (305) 363-7855 or fill out the online contact form today, for a free initial consultation on your case.